ITR Filing Deadline Missed?

 The determination of capital gain on depreciable assets or loss arising from the sale of depreciable assets hinges on several aspects.
 This includes whether all or only some assets within the block are transferred and whether the sale consideration exceeds or falls short of the WDV of the block.
 Any loss or capital gain arising from the transfer of depreciable assets is invariably treated as a short-term capital gain or loss.

-How to Calculate Capital Gain for Partial Block of Asset Transfer
+How to Calculate Capital Gain on Depreciable Assets for Partial Block of Asset Transfer

 Calculating capital gain on depreciable assets for a partial transfer of assets within a block involves specific rules under Section 50 of the Income Tax Act 1961.
 Here's how it works: